Internet Kill Switch

 If you push the button, the sending of data will get interrupted.

 The switch comes with four contacts.
 1 and 2 are the ones, we want to use: If the button isn't pushed down, these contacts are close.
 If the button is pushed: They are opened.
+So: Connect the wires, glue the cover plate and reassemble the case:

 I thought I could do this project in just one afternoon.
 But it took me 2 days.
 Here is a video (german only), which shows how I did it: